-If you or a family member are allergic to Jack Jumper Ants, you should check the ASCIA website from time to time.
-ASCIA members are actively involved in researching this uniquely Australian problem, and important updates on treatment options and research programmes will be posted here when available.
+If you, or a family member, are allergic to Jack Jumper Ants, you should check the ASCIA website from time to time.
+ASCIA members are actively involved in researching this uniquely Australian problem, and important updates on treatment options and research programs will be posted here when available.

 Postal address: PO Box 450 Balgowlah, NSW Australia 2093

 This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

 The development of this document is not funded by any commercial sources and is not influenced by commercial organisations.